How, Where and What to Sell

 These are the best groups to sell your niche items as there is an audience there who wants those specific things.

-Selling my clothing, camera gear, travel gear etc was easiest and fastest in niche groups.
+Selling clothing, camera gear, travel gear etc was easiest and fastest in niche groups.

 Next is the local area buy sell swap niche groups.
 Look them up and join the ones relevant to your area.